 - Non-sports such as Pokemon or Star Wars

 Other cards to collect could be your favourite players or cards with known errors such as incorrect image, name, stats or personal information.
 Some cards have variations.
 They can be corrected errors or different images of the same player issued in separate series.

 You might find that one of your sets is a few cards from completion.
 Various buy and sell sites, dealers and social media groups will sell you those missing cards graded or raw.
 Use caution when purchasing raw grade-worthy cards.
 Fraudsters and fake cards are out there waiting for you.
-Ask individual sellers for their VerIfied Seller Token to protect yourself.
+Ask individual sellers for their VerIfied Seller Certificate to protect yourself.
 If you have acquired your raw cards through an unverified third party or even family members, have a few cards graded to check for authenticity and condition.

 Most collectors will have cards graded that were printed prior to 1990.
 However, getting your popular, rare, unique or high market value cards graded from any year is recommended.
-Graders determines the condition and print quality of the cards and will also check to make sure your cards are not fake or altered.
+Graders determine the condition and print quality of the cards and will also check to make sure your cards are not fake or altered.
 Your cards will receive a grade from 1 to 10 (sub-grades from some graders), a label with serial number and a protective tamper proof plastic case.
 Be aware that grading takes anywhere from 1 day to 1 year depending on the service you pay for and the backlog.
 If you can't wait, consider purchasing an already graded card in the market.

 Once graded, you can keep your cards at home or in a vault provided by companies specifically for cards.
 Consider pairing your graded cards to non-fungible tokens (NFTs) for ownership, identification and collecting in the metaverse.
 We offer our own branded NFTs as well as KSA's Phygitals for their graded cards.

 Grading and card database web sites are good resources to learn more about your cards and how much money they were sold for by other collectors.